kneuro/survey/README.md

 Survey will run on Linux, Mac, Windows and BSD.
 Which versions of these operating systems Survey runs on is dependent on the installed software and dependencies.

 ## Software & Language Versions
 Tested on Xubuntu 16.04.3 LTS x86_64 (64bit)/Linux kernel 4.10.0-33-generic, AMD platform.
-Compilers used are GCC (GCC & G++), Clisp (Lisp compiler, Common Lisp Dialect), Mono MCS compiler, Rustc compiler, Python 2 interpreter and Python 3 interpreter.
+Compilers used are GCC (GCC & G++), Mono MCS compiler, Python 2 interpreter and Python 3 interpreter.

+## Languages

+Below is a list of programming language used to create Survey.
+Two were removed: Lisp and Rust.
+Lisp (Common Lisp) seemed out of place and couldn't be easily resolved to a binary and Rust still has a lot of bugs, syntax and development issues.
+Go (Golang), while much newer than the other languages, seems to be much more stable, so it was kept.

+- C
+- C++
+- C#
+- Go
+- Python 2.x
+- Python 3.x

 # On Development